-

 "Scientific cooperation in the Danube River Basin:

-Tackling present and future environmental challenges of a European riverscape" will be in Krems, Austria,
+Tackling present and future environmental challenges of a European riverscape",

-organized by the Karl Landsteiner University of Health Sciences, Krems, ICC Water & Health and ÖK-IAD.
+which was organized by Karl Landsteiner University of Health Sciences, Krems, ICC Water & Health and ÖK-IAD (Austrian Committee of the IAD)

 2022-March-11